nexiality/documentation/release/nexial-core-v1.1.changelog.md

 - Expression defaults to using scale of 25 (i.e. 25 decimal places) when dealing with double.
 Currently applied to LIST and NUMBER.
 - Expression defaults to rounding "up" when dealing with double.
 Currently applied to LIST and NUMBER.
 - fixed NUMBER expression when dealing with whole number.
 Previous implementation converts whole number to decimal number, but this is now fixed.
+- fixed EXCEL.clear where it was missing last column

 [CSV expression]
 - `removeColumns` now supports one or many columns referenced by name or index (zero-based)